A mock data challenge for next-generation detectors: Introduction

 In anticipation of these challenges, the ET community has initiated a new series of mock data challenges to support the development and validation of data analysis methods suited for the ET era.
 This effort builds on a first series of ET MDCs conducted between 2012 and 2016 \cite{2012PhRvD..86l2001R,2014PhRvD..89h4046R,2016PhRvD..93b4018M,2015PhRvD..92f3002M}, which demonstrated the feasibility of extending the analysis down to 5 Hz and introduced innovative techniques such as the use of the null stream in the ET’s triangular configuration to reconstruct the noise power spectral density.

 Mock data challenges are critical in GW astronomy.
 They are essential for validating detection techniques, and ensuring that the pipelines used to identify GWs perform accurately and reliably.
 MDCs are also crucial for developing and refining parameter estimation algorithms, which are key to extracting astrophysical information.
-For instance, in addition to ground-based detectors like LIGO, Virgo, and KAGRA, the LISA mission has extensively used MDCs to develop methods for analyzing its signal-rich environment \cite{2006AAS...209.7414V,2007CQGra..24S.551A,2022arXiv220412142B}.
+For instance, in addition to ground-based detectors like LIGO, Virgo, and KAGRA, the LISA mission has extensively used MDCs to develop methods for analyzing its signal-rich environment \cite{LISAMDC,2007CQGra..24S.551A,2022arXiv220412142B}.
 This work led to the development of global fit techniques capable of modeling and extracting multiple overlapping sources simultaneously.
 MDCs are also important for testing the performance of different detector configurations and verifying that computing infrastructures can handle the large data volumes and processing demands expected in the coming decades.

 This paper presents the first round of the new ET mock data challenges, named \textit{ET-MDC1}.
+As a first step, \textit{ET-MDC1} adopts simplified models for both detector noise and the source population, focusing exclusively on compact binary coalescence signals in stationary Gaussian noise.
+This controlled setup establishes a clear baseline for pipeline validation, while increasing realism will be introduced in future mock data challenges.
 Section 2 describes the methodology used to generate the dataset, including the Monte Carlo simulations employed.
 Section 3 explores the statistical properties of the GW signals, detailing the characteristics of the simulated source population.
 Section 4 outlines the challenges addressed in this round of MDCs: the beginner challenge, which focuses on detecting the six loudest events in the dataset, and the expert challenge, which requires analyzing the full dataset and accounting for long-duration and overlapping sources.
 Section 5 provides instructions on how to access the dataset.
 Section 6 provides a simple tutorial to help get started with the MDC dataset.
 Finally, the conclusion discusses plans for future mock data challenges and outlines directions for advancing data analysis techniques in preparation for the ET.